Home / DIY Projects / Home Decor / Make Unique Concrete Candle Holders Using Plastic Bottles

 Instructions

-• Remove any thick labels from the bottles.
+• Remove any thick labels from the bottles (that might impede cutting or opening the bottle later).
 Rinse out and let dry.

 • Use a sifter (colander) to sort the bigger stones out of the concrete, into the bucket – you want to use fine particles.
 Put the rocks back into the bag or throw them into your garden.